Agricultural Law and Natural Resources

 - Farm Succession Planning.
 Flora Pettit’s attorneys have assisted thousands of families in solving the challenging problem of how to divide a farm, a spring, a unique scenic or natural resource, a family mountain retreat, or the gas, solar or wind potential of certain real estate holdings among the next generation of owners.
 Our estate tax attorneys not only minimize, if not eliminate, estate and gift taxes, they are highly skilled in minimizing the family tension that goes along with developing the appropriate division plan.
 We also assist with preservation of farmland through conservation easements, negotiation of farm financings, and the use of available tax credits.

 - Natural Resources.
-We served as counsel to Virginia’s first permitted wind farm, and have negotiated many wind farm leases, water agreements, timber contracts, and mineral and gas contracts and leases.
+We served as counsel to Virginia’s first permitted wind farm, and have negotiated many wind farm and solar farm leases, water agreements, timber contracts, and mineral and gas contracts and leases.

 Brian A. Craddock